 Undergraduate coursework completed in the United States is transferred to your student record 10-15 business days after an official transcript has been received.
-Although International Student & Scholar Services processes the applications for all international applicants, undergraduates are encouraged to contact the Office of Transfer Services with questions about US transfer credit.
+Although UMSL Global processes the applications for all international applicants, undergraduates are encouraged to contact the Office of Transfer Services with questions about US transfer credit.

 Students who have attended a college or university outside of the US may be eligible for undergraduate transfer credit.
 Follow the steps below in order to have your international coursework reviewed for credit at UMSL.

-In addition to official transcripts, official course descriptions are required for this process.
+In addition to official transcripts, official course descriptions in English are required for this process.
 Course descriptions are needed for each class under review.
-In order to be considered official, descriptions must be:
+In order to be considered official, course descriptions must be:

-Posted on the school’s official website (please email the links to us)
+- Posted on the school’s official website (Please email the links to firstname.lastname@example.org)

-Documents submitted as a part of the transfer credit process become a permanent part of a student's academic file.
+Note: Documentation that is submitted as a part of the transfer credit process becomes a permanent part of the student's academic file.
 Original documents cannot be returned.

-Once you have been admitted, you can meet with an academic advisor to register for classes, even if your transfer credit is still in progress.
-The advisors will help you select courses while you wait for your transfer credit to be evaluated.
+Once you have been admitted, you can meet with an academic advisor in your department to register for classes, even if your transfer credit is still in progress.
+The advisors will be able to help you select suitable courses that will allow you to make progress towards your degree while you wait for your transfer credit to be evaluated.

 Undergraduate coursework has the potential to transfer to UMSL in one of four ways: